MinhQuan992/multi-module-demo/README.md

       <version>v0</version>
     </dependency>
   ```
 - Then, we can import Java client module in App.java to use.
-Remember to run the service module before running App.java.
+- **IMPORTANT NOTE**: Remember to run the service module before running App.java.